210823-Enterprise/Brink_p1/README.md

 ## Features

 List of features ready and TODOs for future development
-* Easy to use and straightforward user API.
+* User API that allows for ease of use.
-* No need for SQL, HQL, or any databse specific language.
+* Bypass need for database specific language
-* Straightforward and simple Annotation based for ease of use.
+* Annotation based

 To-do list: [`for future iterations`]
 * Allow ORM to create Join Tables based on Annotation in Entities
-* Implement of aggregate functions.
-* Allow ORM to build table based on Annotations in Entities.
+* Allow ORM to set table constraints in Annotations

 ## Getting Started
 Currently project must be included as local dependency. to do so: